Ferum9029/wordblocker/README.md

 block add {word}

-if you want admins to be able to freely use forbidden words, remove the quotation marks at lines 57-58
+if you want admins to be able to freely use forbidden words, remove the quotation marks in lines 57-58